locborgtus/xcountry-roadtrip-2023/docs/README.md

 ## Introduction

 I was recently laid-off from my tech job.
 Amidst the hustle of that job, I had missed out on precious moments with my 12-year-old son.
 The constant stress had kept me away from my family.
 As I think about my next career move, I had an idea: why not take a moment to connect with my son in a way that would create unforgettable memories?
-My son is interested in geography and is an EV enthusiast like myself, so we decided to do a month-long, great American summer roadtrip while we have the chance.
+My son is interested in geography and US history.
+He is also an EV enthusiast like myself.
+Thus we decided to do a month-long, great American summer roadtrip while we have the opportunity.

 A good friend reminded me that, after all, my son "will only be 12 years old once".

 Our journey took us across nearly 12,000 miles in 28 days in a 2023 Model Y Performance.
-The car would become more than just transportation - it would be the foundation to how we would explore the outer reaches of the US and beyond into Canada.
+The car would become more than just transportation - it would be the foundation to how we would do this cross-country road trip and beyond into Canada.
 We would circumnavigate the USA and visit interesting cities along the way.
 The cornerstones of our route are:

 * San Diego, CA
 * Key West, FL